daviddalpiaz/r4sl/04-reg-basics.md

 ### Transformations

-Note that we could also create more complex models, which allow for non-linearity using transformations.
+Note that we could also create more complex models, which allow for non-linearity, using transformations.
 Be aware, when doing so to the response variable, that this will affect the units of said variable.
 You may need to un-transform to compare to non-transformed models.

 ```r